 late to enjoy the full benefits of the spell, and for the same spell slot

 you could cast Holy Weapon.

-For more help, see my Practical Guide to Summoning Spells.
+For more help, see our Practical Guide to Summoning Spells.